SWTOR: Free to Play Player’s Guide to Star Wars: The Old Republic

-Full disclosure: Referral link owners get 600 Cartel Coins if you subscribe, but your referral package is worth over 2000 Cartel Coins.
-Check out my Free stuff in SWTOR page for details on getting your referral link here.
+Full disclosure: Referral link owners get 600 Cartel Coins if you subscribe, but your referral package is worth over 2000 Cartel Coins!

 Security Key For Star Wars: The Old Republic

 Attaching a security key should be your first step.
 You get 100 Cartel Coins per month when you have a security key attached to your account.
-You can get a security key by ordering from Origin, or downloading an app from Google Play or the App Store.
+You can get a security key by downloading an app from Google Play or the App Store.
 Only subscribers can use the Security Key App.
 If you unsubscribe, you will continue to be able to use the app unless you remove it.
-Free accounts will need to order a physical security key.
+Physical security keys are no longer available.
 The security key is not necessary, but it will help you speed things along.
 You will still be able to follow this guide, but at some point you will need to at least make a small $4.99 purchase of Cartel Coins from the store.
 Don’t worry for now, you can put that purchase off till later.

 You cannot use the Fleet Passes from the security key vendor with a Free or Preferred Account.
 Do not buy them.

 Play The Game

 Playing levels 1 to 20, you won’t notice any of the restrictions while questing.
 Just try out the different classes, and see what you like.
 At level 20, you should have a good idea of what a class is like.
 Starting over once you’ve gotten to 20 is not a big deal.
 It is a small time investment at this point, and it’s more important to be playing a class you like.
 Find a class you enjoy so that you can stick with it and enjoy it.